Ernest Lawrence: Big Science

 Notwithstanding the fact that he voted for Franklin Roosevelt, Lawrence was a Republican, who had strongly disapproved of Oppenheimer's efforts before the war to unionize the Radiation Laboratory workers, which Lawrence considered "leftwandering activities".
 Lawrence considered political activity to be a waste of time better spent in scientific research, and preferred that it be kept out of the Radiation Laboratory.

-In the chilly Cold War climate of the post-war University of California, Lawrence accepted the House Un-American Activities Committee's actions as legitimate, and did not see them as indicative of a systemic problem involving academic freedom or human rights.
+In the chilly Cold War climate of the post-war University of California, Lawrence accepted the House Committee on Un-American Activities's actions as legitimate, and did not see them as indicative of a systemic problem involving academic freedom or human rights.
 He was protective of individuals in his laboratory, but even more protective of the reputation of the laboratory.
 He was forced to defend Radiation Laboratory staff members like Robert Serber who were investigated by the university's Personnel Security Board.
 In several cases, he issued character references in support of staff.
 However, Lawrence barred Robert Oppenheimer's brother Frank from the Radiation Laboratory, damaging his relationship with Robert.
 An acrimonious loyalty oath campaign at the University of California also drove away faculty members.
 When hearings were held to revoke Robert Oppenheimer's security clearance, Lawrence declined to attend on account of illness, but a transcript in which he was critical of Oppenheimer was presented in his absence.
 Lawrence's success in building a creative, collaborative laboratory was undermined by the ill-feeling and distrust resulting from political tensions.